Vociferous121/Ogasai/README.md

                                   please turn on auto-self cast in the interface menu please turn on click-to-move in the interface menu

-## Core files have been changed!
-For these to work properly you must download the entire script and core folder.
-You can make a backup of your old ones!

- Any bugs reports are greatly appreciated and will help with the process!

   Changes are too numerous to report.
 The original design, combat and rest and targeting system, is based on Logitechs original scripts.